 Researchers analyzed data from nine case-control studies.
 They were from the US, the UK, Sweden and Italy.
-The studies included a total of 15,175 participants.
+The studies included a total of 15,175 people.
 The researchers found that men and women who drank alcohol had a much lower risk of NHL.
-That was in comparison with those who didn’t drink.
+That was in compared to those who didn’t drink.
 Also current drinkers had a lower risk than did former drinkers.
-The protective effect of alcohol did not vary by alcoholic beverage type (beer, wine or distilled spirits).1
+The protective effect of alcohol did not vary by alcoholic beverage type.
+That is, beer, wine or distilled spirits.1

 Scientists used very large prospective study to examine lifestyle factors among 473,984 people.
 There were 285,079 men and 188,905 women.
-The researchers found that drinkers had a much lower risk of developing NHL.
+The researchers found that drinkers had a much lower risk of NHL.
 That was in comparison with non-drinkers.
-For example, those who drank over 28 drinks per week had about 25% lower risk of developing NHL.
-Again, that was in comparison to non-drinkers.
-This relationship existed for beer, wine and distilled spirits.2
+For instance, those who drank over 28 drinks per week had about 25% lower risk of NHL.
+That was compared to non-drinkers.
+This existed for beer, wine and spirits.2

 Researchers made a population-based case-control study of adult men and women.
 They were from four areas of the U.S. Those were Detroit, Michigan, Iowa, Los Angeles, and Seattle.
-The researchers found that those who drank alcohol had a much lower risk of developing NHL than did non-drinkers.3
+The researchers found that those who drank alcohol had a much lower risk of NHL.
+Again, compared to non-drinkers.3

-Investigators analyzed 35,156 women aged 55-69 years.
+Scientists studied 35,156 women aged 55-69 years.
 They were in the Iowa Women’s Health Study.
-Investigators analyzed them over a nine-year period.
-The researchers found that alcohol consumption increased, the risk of NHL went down.
-That was in comparison non-drinking.
+The scientists analyzed them over a nine-year period.
+The researchers found that drinking increased, the risk of NHL went down.
+That was compared to non-drinking.
 They also found that the form of alcohol made no difference.
 Thus, beer, wine, and spirits were equally protective against the disease.4

 Los Angeses County Study

 Researchers made a population based case-control study of residents of Los Angeles County.
-They found that the risk of NHL among women decreased as alcohol consumption increased.
-The risk of NHL was 50% lower among those consuming five or more drinks per week.
+They found that the risk of NHL among women decreased as drinking increased.
+The risk of NHL was 50% lower among those had five or more drinks per week.
 The same was true for men, but less dramatic.
 In both cases, that was in comparison to those who abstained from alcohol.5

-Investigators made a case-control study in Spain, France, Germany, Italy, Ireland and the Czech Republic.
-They did so over a period of seven years.
-As a result, they found that drinking alcohol greatly reduced the risk of developing NHL.
-It did so among both men and people living in non-Mediterranean countries.6
+Scientists made a case-control study.
+They studied people in Spain, France, Germany, Italy, Ireland and the Czech Republic.
+Researchers followed over a period of seven years.
+As a result, they found that drinking greatly reduced the risk of NHL.6

 Review of Research Study

-Researchers made a meta-analysis of 29 studies that included 18,759 NHL cases plus abstainers.
-The overall risk of developing NHL was 15% lower for drinkers compared to non-drinkers.
-Light drinkers had less than one drink per day.
+Researchers made a meta-analysis of 29 studies that included 18,759 NHL cases.
+The overall risk of NHL was 15% lower for drinkers compared to non-drinkers.
+Light drinkers who had less than one drink per day.
 They had a 12% lower risk.
-Moderate drinkers had one up to but not including four drinks per day.
+Moderate drinkers had one up to but, not including, four drinks per day.
 They had a 13% lower risk.
 Heavy drinkers had four or more drinks per day.
-They enjoyed a 16% lower risk of developing NHL.
+They enjoyed a 16% lower risk of NHL.
 The positive effect of drinking on lowering the risk of the disease was similar for both men and women.7

 Drinking alcohol appears to reduce the risk of NHL.
-In addition, moderate drinking is associated with better health and greater longevity than either abstaining or drinking heavily.
+In addition, moderate drinking is associated with better health and longer life.
+That’s compared to either not drinking or drinking heavily.

 Moderate drinking has been described by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-For a man it’s having four drinks on any day and no more than 14 drinks per week.
-For women, it’s having three drinks in any one day and and no more than seven drinks per week.
-On the other hand, Dietary Guidelines for Americans describes having one drink daily for women and two drinks daily for men as moderate drinking.
+For a man it’s having two drinks per day For women, it’s having one drink per day.

-Different countries use widely differing definitions of moderate or sensible drinking, based largely on political or cultural considerations rather than scientific evidence.
+Different countries use widely differing definitions of moderate or sensible drinking.
+It’s not based on science.
+But it’s based largely on politics or culture.

 Standard drinks contain the same amount of pure alcohol.
-Specifically, 0.6 or six-tenths of one ounce.
+It’s six-tenths of an ounce.

 There is no evidence that any form of alcohol gives more health benefits than another.
-That is, beer, wine, and spirits are all equally beneficial.
+Thus beer, wine, and spirits are all equally helpful.

 III.
 Resources: Alcohol and Non-Hodgkin Lymphoma